omergul123/LLModel/README.md

 And the JSON data we will be receiving is going to be User which contains one Address and many Feeds.

-Here I will show only the User model (download the example to see other models), you have to inherit from LLModel.
+Here I will show only the User model (download the example to see other models).
+First of all, you have to subclass LLModel.

 ````
 @interface User : LLModel